Julian Burnside – Home

 Refugee policy: heading down the wrong track

 Here is the Constitution

 of Nauru – note the Charter of Human Rights at the start of it - and the very

 important decision of the High Court in case M47/2012: the High Court held invalid

 a regulation which prevented the grant of a protection visa to a refugee if

-to security.
-Accordingly, a majority of the Court held that the decision to
+the Court held that the decision to refuse the plaintiff a protection visa on

 the basis of that regulation had not been made according to law.

 benefits than pensioners.
 It is false, as this report from the Parliamentary Library

 despite the facts is the mark of bigotry.